 - Oklahoma City, Okla. — Enacted a moratorium on new dollar store development in 2019, while the city considers other dollar store restrictions.

 - New Orleans, La. — Completed a study of dollar store impacts in 2018, which recommended further policy actions the city could take to address these impacts.
+The City will vote on it in the fall of 2019.

 - Birmingham, Ala. — In 2019, Birmingham City Council approved a healthy food overlay district, which included a dollar store dispersal policy.